 Generally the group will be split 50/50 between people travelling alone and people that travel as a pair such as two brothers, two friends, two partners.
 There will be plenty of people to socialise with throughout the day and in the evening.

 If you can get your bike to us in Glossop, Derbyshire then we can take it and bring it back to Peak Tours HQ for you free of charge.
-If that option isn’t available to you then you can always use the same postal service we use for LEJOG and the price for this is £70, we will send out a link to book on for the service a bit closer to the start date and you can let us know anytime about that.
+If that option isn’t available to you then you can always use the same postal service we use for LEJOG, the price for this is available on request and we will send out a link to book on for the service a bit closer to the start date and you can let us know anytime about that.

 Once you have arrived at your accommodation you should have chance for some time to relax, have a shower etc before the evening meal.
 We usually arrange somewhere to eat for the evening meal so that we can all get together and you won’t be left alone if you would like to eat with others.
 Quite often we will simply arrange a certain pub to meet up and just drift in when you are ready whilst at other places we have a set time to eat – it just depends on the location.

 Does the support vehicle follow the group?